VxMxPx/avrelia.com/content/posts/about-facebook-application-on-android.md

 -----------------

-The fact that I'm writing about Facebook doesn't mean that other applications are much better.
+When it comes to our personal information, Facebook want them all!
+Their android application is a <del>brilliant</del> <ins>scary</ins> example of this.

-Most of them require permissions which I can't imagine why they would need.
+The fact that I'm writing about Facebook, of course, doesn't mean that other applications are much better.
+Many of them require permissions which I can't imagine why they would need.

-However, still among applications which I've installed, Facebook absolutely is the worst example.
+However, nevertheless, among applications which I've installed, Facebook absolutely is the worst example.
+Bellow is the list of permissions which they ask you for, before you can install their application.

-Here's the list of Facebook's requests:
+## The List!

 **Your personal information**
 <br /><small>_read contact data, write contact data_</small>